Kevin Farrell: World Meeting of Families 2018

 In September 2015, the Vatican announced that the World Meeting of Families (WMOF) would be held in Phoenix Park in Dublin, Ireland, in 2018.
-In August 2016, Francis appointed Farrell as head of the Dicastery for the Laity, Family and Life.
+In August 2016, Pope Francis appointed Farrell as head of the Dicastery for the Laity, Family and Life.
 As a result, Farrell took charge of the 2018 WMOF.
 Farrell said that Francis' visit to Ireland would be "inspirational" and "counter negativity" towards the Irish church.
 On 18 August 2018, former Irish President Mary McAleese, a critic of the WMOF, said that meeting organizers had not invited her or her family to any of the WMOF events, saying:

 It's always been essentially a right wing rally... and it was designed for that purpose, to rally people to get them motivated to fight against the tide of same sex marriage, rights for gays, abortion rights, contraceptive rights."

 On 16 August 2018, Cardinal Sean O'Malley, scheduled to lead a "pioneering session on child safeguarding", withdrew from the WMOF.
 On 18 August Cardinal Donald Wuerl, due to address the conference, also pulled out.
 Although organizers claimed to have sold over 500,000 tickets to WMOF, the Office of Public Works in Ireland confirmed that the attendance was only 152,000.